STAT545-UBC-hw-2018-19/hw02-katiezinn/KZ_Hw2.md

     ## [1] 12.91711

 For the **categorical** variable we will do a different analysis, starting with the **levels** function.
 The levels function shows the values within the variable.
-In this case it shows the countries within the "country" variable
+In this case it shows the countries within the "continent" variable

 ``` r
 levels(gapminder$continent)